 Why is Mt.
 Kailash important in Hinduism?

-The sacred Mount Kailash peak is located in the Ngari Prefecture of Tibet dominating the landscape of the remote region of western Tibet.
+The sacred Mount Kailash peak is located in the Ngari Prefecture of Tibet, dominating the landscape of the remote region of western Tibet.
 According to several researchers, the name "Kailash" is derived from the word "Kelasa," which means crystal.
 The word "Keli" means "play," and "lasa" means "dance" in the true name.
-Thus it is thought that Lord Shiva and Maa Parvati partake in their divine play at Kailash Parvat.
+Thus, it is thought that Lord Shiva and Maa Parvati partake in their divine play at Kailash Parvat.
 The Shivling shape of the Kailash mountain makes it the manifestation of Shiva on Earth.

 Mount Kailash is the epicenter of spirituality, thousands of pilgrims visit the holy Kailash mountain each year to seek the blessings of the almighty and attain spiritual purity.
 The two main activities of the pilgrims visiting the Kailash Mansarovar are taking a holy dip in Lake Manasarovar and participating in the three-day Mt.
 Kailash Parikrama circuit.